Tropical Golf in Far North Queensland

 Cairns Golf Club

-The region's premier course and the closest to the city centre, located in Woree just 10 minutes from the Cairns CBD.
-Originally established in the 1920s and redesigned by Ross Watson in 1992, this championship-standard course features water on several holes (particularly the front nine), well-maintained Bermuda greens, and scenic views of the national park mountain ranges.
+The region’s premier 18-hole championship course and the closest to the city centre, located in Woree just 10 minutes from the Cairns CBD.
+Originally established in the 1920s and significantly redesigned by Ross Watson in 1992, this par-72 layout features water hazards on several holes (particularly the front nine), well-maintained Bermuda greens, and scenic views of the national park mountain ranges that frame the course.

-The club has a fleet of 60 motorised carts, a full-length floodlit driving range, PGA professionals on staff, and a modern air-conditioned clubhouse.
+The club runs a fleet of around 60 motorised carts, a full-length floodlit driving range, PGA professionals on staff for lessons and club fittings, and a modern air-conditioned clubhouse with a bistro.
 Social play is welcome seven days a week.
-They also run "Get Into Golf" programs specifically designed for women and beginners, and junior clinics during school terms and holidays.
+They also run “Get Into Golf” programs specifically designed for women and beginners, and junior clinics during school terms and holidays — making it a solid option for families travelling with mixed-ability golfers.

-Green fees: Approximately $55 walking, $85 with cart (check current pricing).
+Green fees: Approximately $55 walking, $85 with cart (check current pricing on the club website).

 Half Moon Bay Golf Club

-The course is well maintained with a fully licensed clubhouse offering meals and drinks.
-It's a good option for golfers of all levels, and popular with visitors looking for a scenic round without the pressure of a championship layout.
-Cart hire and equipment rental available.
+The course is consistently well maintained with a fully licensed clubhouse offering meals and drinks overlooking the fairways.
+It’s a forgiving layout for golfers of all levels, and especially popular with visitors looking for a scenic round without the pressure of a tournament-standard championship layout.
+Cart hire, equipment rental and club hire are all available.

 Gordonvale Golf Club

-A smaller, friendly country golf club about 25 minutes south of Cairns in Gordonvale, set against the backdrop of the Gillies Range.
-This is a more relaxed, community-oriented club — ideal if you're after a casual country round away from the tourist trail.
+A smaller, friendly country golf club about 25 minutes south of Cairns at Gordonvale, set against the backdrop of the Gillies Range and the cane fields of the Mulgrave Valley.
+This is a more relaxed, community-oriented club — ideal if you’re after a casual country round well away from the tourist trail.
+Walk-ups generally welcomed; ring ahead on weekends.

 Planning a Golf Day in Cairns

-Cairns offers playable golf year-round, but conditions vary by season.
-The dry season (May–October) is ideal: lower humidity, comfortable temperatures (24–28°C), and almost no rain.
-The wet season (November–April) brings higher humidity, temperatures in the low 30s, and afternoon tropical showers — but courses are lush and green, rounds are less crowded, and morning tee times usually finish before any rain hits.
+Cairns offers playable tropical golf year-round, but conditions vary by season.
+The dry season (May–October) is ideal: lower humidity, comfortable daytime temperatures (24–28°C), almost no rain, and reliably blue skies.
+The wet season (November–April) brings higher humidity, daytime temperatures in the low 30s, and short afternoon tropical showers — but courses are at their lushest, rounds are noticeably less crowded, off-peak rates apply at some clubs, and morning tee times almost always finish before any storm activity.
+June and September are the local sweet spot.

-Cairns golf courses are generally more relaxed than metropolitan Australian clubs.
-Dress codes require collared shirts and covered shoes, but the atmosphere is casual and friendly.
-Most courses welcome walk-ups, though booking a tee time is recommended during peak tourist season (June–September).
-Expect to share fairways with local wildlife — kangaroos are common on most courses, and you may spot birds, lizards, and the occasional freshwater crocodile near water hazards.
+Cairns and Port Douglas golf courses are generally more relaxed than metropolitan Australian clubs.
+Dress codes still require collared shirts and covered shoes, but the on-course atmosphere is friendly and unhurried.
+Most clubs welcome walk-ups, though booking a tee time is recommended in peak tourist season (June–September) and essential for groups.
+Expect to share fairways with local wildlife — kangaroos and wallabies are common on most courses at dawn and dusk, you’ll spot bush turkeys, ibis, kookaburras and goannas throughout the day, and the occasional freshwater crocodile sunbakes near water hazards.
+At Palmer Sea Reef in Port Douglas, saltwater crocodiles are resident in some ponds; signage is clear, keep your distance.

-Green fees in the Cairns area are generally reasonable compared to major metropolitan courses.
-Expect to pay roughly $50–$90 for 18 holes with cart at the main courses.
-Club hire is available at Cairns Golf Club and Half Moon Bay for visitors without their own equipment.
-Cart hire is standard and included in most green fee packages.
+Green fees in the Cairns area are generally reasonable compared with major metropolitan courses.
+Expect to pay roughly $50–$90 for 18 holes with cart at the main Cairns-area courses, and somewhat more (around $100–$160) at the Port Douglas resort courses.
+Club hire is available at Cairns Golf Club, Half Moon Bay and both Port Douglas courses for visitors travelling without their own gear; quality and stock vary, so ring ahead in peak season.
+Motorised cart hire is standard and often bundled into green-fee packages — sensible given the heat and the size of some layouts.

 Most Cairns visitors come for the reef and rainforest, and golf fits easily alongside those experiences.
-A typical week might include a Great Barrier Reef diving or snorkelling day, a Kuranda Scenic Railway and Skyrail day trip, a morning round at Cairns Golf Club, and a Tully River rafting adventure — with time left over.
-All the main courses are within 20 minutes of the CBD, so you can play a round and still have the rest of the day free.
+A typical week might include a Great Barrier Reef diving or snorkelling day, a Kuranda Scenic Railway and Skyrail day trip, a morning round at Cairns Golf Club, a Tully River rafting adventure, and another round up at Port Douglas — with time left over for the beach.
+All the Cairns-area courses are within 20 minutes of the CBD, so you can play a round in the morning and still have most of the day free.

 Golf & Visitor Resources